Untitled design-6

 Teachers will then test the knowledge students have acquired by giving assessments that have nothing to do with the content they’ve already learned.

 “[They’re given the instructions:] here’s a source you’ve never seen before about a subject you don’t know anything about.
 Now, can you analyze it?
-And can you show us what you're able to do without any teacher support?" says Ms. Poulsen.
+And can you show us what you're able to do without any teacher support?" said Ms. Poulsen.

 These assessment designs show transfer – how students can take their understandings and apply them to different contexts.

-“In order to get kids ready to respond to a world that doesn't exist yet, that's being changed every day, we have to give them those chances to practice [these important skills] in new contexts,” says Ms.Poulsen.
+“In order to get kids ready to respond to a world that doesn't exist yet, that's being changed every day, we have to give them those chances to practice [these important skills] in new contexts,” said Ms.Poulsen.

 4. Curriculums designed backward